binary-manu/binary-is-better/_drafts/access-usb-devices-from-unprivileged-docker-containers.md

 we want to perform (read, write, mknod).

-By default, unprivileged Docker containers (those not created with the `--privileged` option) are placed in a cgroup which deny access to all device nodes.
+By default, unprivileged Docker containers (those not created with the `--privileged` option) are placed in a cgroup that allows access to just a few device nodes.

 However, there is a way to tell Docker to add additional rules to this cgroup before launching the container: `--device-cgroup-rule`.